demtzu/dockers-land/convertisseur_source/README.md

 ## Available Scripts

+Install <a href="https://classic.yarnpkg.com/en/docs/install">Yarn</a> on your dev machine.

+In the project's /convertisseur_source/ directory, install all dependencies (this'll take a while):

+### `yarn install`

-In the project directory, you can run:
+In the project's /convertisseur_source/, you can run:

 ### `yarn start`